 Warp-level Throughput

 The warp is the unit of work the NVIDIA GPU actually executes.
-32 threads, one program counter, one instruction per cycle.
+32 threads, an active mask, and one instruction issued per cycle from the warp's program counter.
+Volta and later add Independent Thread Scheduling, so each thread also has its own program counter and can make forward progress across divergent paths, but the warp is still the unit of issue.
 Every CUDA kernel you write, every PyTorch op you call, every cuBLAS GEMM, decomposes down to warps that the SM schedules.
 If your warps are not full, your GPU is not full, and no amount of HBM bandwidth or NVLink width fixes it.

 What a warp is and why 32

 A warp is 32 threads bundled together by the hardware.
-They share a program counter, an active mask, and an issue slot on the SM.
+They share an issue slot on the SM and (on Volta and later) each carry an independent program counter under the active mask.
 When you launch a kernel with 256 threads per block, the hardware groups them into 8 warps of 32 and schedules each one as a single SIMT instruction stream.
 The warp is the smallest unit the scheduler reasons about.
-Threads inside a warp do not have independent control flow; they have an active mask that selects which of the 32 lanes participate in the current instruction.
+With Independent Thread Scheduling, threads inside a warp can take different paths and make progress on each, but performance still depends on lane convergence: the active mask selects which of the 32 lanes participate in each instruction, and masked-off lanes consume their cycle without doing work.

 The 32 number is a hardware choice.
-AMD GPUs use 64-lane "wavefronts."
+AMD CDNA3 and CDNA4 GPUs (MI300, MI325) still use 64-lane "wavefronts"; AMD RDNA defaults to wave32.
 NVIDIA picked 32 in the late 2000s and has not moved off it since.
 The implication: if your problem decomposes naturally into multiples of 32, you are fine; if it decomposes into 7 or 9 or 17, you waste lanes on every warp.

 Divergence: where warp throughput dies